Big Bad Wolf: Other appearances

 As a walkaround costumed character, Big Bad Wolf appears at the Walt Disney Parks and Resorts for meet-and-greets, parades and shows.

 In the video game Magical Tetris Challenge, Big Bad Wolf is one of Pete's henchmen, along with a Weasel and is the boss the player fights before Pete, the final boss.
 His levels theme seems to be a disco remix, with him wearing a purple top hat with a matching tailcoat, white dress shirt, red bow tie, purple trousers and brown Oxfords.

-The Big Bad Wolf also appeared in The Kingdom Keepers series, in the fourth book, "Power Play", where he appeared non anthropomorphized.
+The Big Bad Wolf also appeared in the Kingdom Keepers series, in the fourth book, "Power Play", where he appeared non anthropomorphized.
 In the book, he attempted to eat Pluto and the main characters, Finn and Amanda.
 He ends up falling into the Rivers of America.

 The Big Bad Wolf makes a cameo on an Old West Wanted poster in Disney Magical World 2.

 The character has also appeared as a playable character in video games such as Disney Sorcerer's Arena and Disney Magic Kingdoms.

+The Fairy Tales Analog Horror series were The Big Bad Wolf hunts and kills characters, including: Little Red Riding Hood, The Three Little Pigs, Hansel, and random animals.